top of page

 It was the best 8 years of my life (so far).

 I created The Fuel, which became an award-winning media organization.
-I oversaw print newspapers, an online supplement, and six social media platforms, achieving nearly 12,000 followers and increasing viewership yearly.
+I oversaw print newspapers, an online supplement, and six social media platforms, achieving nearly 12,000 followers and increasing year-over-year viewership.

 I managed The Rocket yearbook, covering over 2,700 students and nearly 60 campus organizations.
-I created, planned, and managed all external communication for the campus through various media platforms.
-I elevated the journalism department and publications to win state and national awards for individual students and entire publications.
+I created, planned, and worked on all external communication for the campus across various media platforms.
+I elevated the journalism department and publications, resulting in state and national awards for individual students and entire publications.

 It was the best 8 years of my life (so far).

-I am incredibly proud that I led and grew over 40 journalists yearly.
+I am incredibly proud to have led and grown over 40 journalists each year.
 We had two Texas Print Newspaper Editors of the Year and were voted Best Digital Student News Organization in 2020 by the Texas Association of Journalism Educators.
 We received multiple SNO Awards for coverage, site excellence, writing, and engagement.

 In 2018, I started my Doctorate in Education.
 In 2019, I was honored as the Judson High School Distinguished Educator of the Year.